 Remarkable City Restaurants

 If you are still looking to craft your own Thanksgiving dinner while you’re on vacation, Niagara Falls has all you could possibly need: amazing food, astounding wine, and awe-inspiring views.

 However, if you are looking to take a break from the stress of the kitchen during holiday season, any of Niagara Falls’ five-star restaurants will sate your appetite for a Thanksgiving feast.
-Jaime Kennedy, Massimo Capra, and more world famous chefs have restaurants in hotels around the city, and the fare is always top tier.
+Massimo Capra has a spectacular restaurant inside the Sheraton on the Falls, and the fare is always top tier.
 Whether you’re eating in or out this Thanksgiving, you can’t go wrong as long as you’re in Niagara Falls.